kgroveshok/z80-homebrew/README.md

 Add some external interfaces to make it do other things would be useful.
 Perhaps even to drive a small LCD screen like those old Sharp handhend computers I remember.
 Would also need to add keypad support of somekind which then makes it a self contained computer.
+Would be cool if I can then place in a suitable case and have battery support.

 Where to go from here?